My inner voice: Stranger than fiction

 But he’s quite sure it’s not an inner voice, that it’s more like he’s a character in his own life, living an unfolding story, afraid that he won’t get enough information from the narrator to save his own life.

-How many of us can relate to this in some way?
+It was a time when I mused about how many of us can relate to this story in some way.

 A lot of us know what it’s like to feel lost, like something’s missing in our own lives, our own story.
 And like Harold, we sometimes struggle to see a path forward beyond the gray dullness or difficulties of the present moment.